-- (i) An academic staff member without a PhD degree or equivalent professional qualification is not eligible for appointment as a member of a doctoral supervisory committee, unless he is a Professor or Associate Professor of the University. - (ii) An academic staff member who is currently enrolled as a full-time or a part-time Masters or doctoral student is not eligible to be appointed as a member of a supervisory committee. - (iii) A supervisory committee headed by a Research Fellow must have at least one academic staff member on the committee.
+- (i) An academic staff member without a PhD degree or equivalent professional qualification is not eligible for appointment as a member of a doctoral supervisory committee, unless he is a Professor or Associate Professor of the University. - (ii) An academic staff member who is currently enrolled as a full-time or a part-time Master's or doctoral student is not eligible to be appointed as a member of a supervisory committee. - (iii) A supervisory committee headed by a Research Fellow must have at least one academic staff member on the committee.

-(iv) Members of a supervisory committee shall not in any manner be personally related to each other or to the student under their supervision.
+- (iv) Members of a supervisory committee shall not in any manner be personally related to each other or to the student under their supervision.
+A personal relationships is defined as: - (a) a family relationship; or - (b) a business/commercial/financial relationship; or - (c) any other personal relationships which may give rise to conflict of interest in the workplace.